chagge/semi-auto-image-annotation-tool/README.md

-# Semi Automatic Image Annotation Toolbox
+# Anno-Mage: A Semi Automatic Image Annotation Tool

 Semi Automatic Image Annotation Toolbox with RetinaNet as the suggesting algorithm.
 The toolbox suggests 80 class objects from the MS COCO dataset using a pretrained RetinaNet model.